Rainy Day Activities for Kids In The Northwest!

 It is attached to the Southcenter Mall.
 Round 1 itself also has bowling, games and more, but you could head into the mall for the play structure, library and more too.
 If you head out here, you might want to check out our review of fun in this area, as there is also a fun Virtual Sports spot, iFly and more nearby.

-Cost – The Family Fun Center is a little more then some of these other options, but if you plan ahead and grab a Groupon it can make it more affordable.
+The Family Fun Center is packed full of things to do (bowling, laser tag, games, small rides a play area and more), and if you plan ahead and grab a Groupon it can make it more affordable.
 The deals on Groupon come and go, but grab them when they do and its a great way to save for a spot the kids really love.

 Here is the Frog jumper.
 There are also video games, bowling, 3-d movie rides, bumper cars, laser tag, putt putt and more for the kids to enjoy.
 More ideas near here can be found in this article too!